eleemosynator/writeups/flare-on-6/12 - help/readme.md

 ## Epilogue and Acknowledgements

 What a journey!
-This was the first forensic challenge I have ever done and it I enjoyed it immensely.
+This was the first forensic challenge I have ever done and I enjoyed it immensely.
 `help` is very well crafted offering seemingly impenetrable conundrums (on-the-wire encryption vs. cleatext communication in the code), hard-core kernel hackery (reflectively loading kernel drivers), malware paraphernalia (encrypted stack strings, plugin-based platforms) with a bit of cryptanalysis